 During its 16 years, SWCT participants evaluate quite positively their workshop experience – appreciation for comments by peer consultants, emphasis on values and ethical concerns in teaching, and effectiveness of workshop leaders.

-Beginning in 2011, SVHE took the SWCT program on the road to China as part of our China Initiative to collaborate withe Chinese Universities to promote intercultural competence, critical and creative thinking and development if interactive classrooms.
+Beginning in 2011, SVHE took the SWCT program on the road to China as part of our Summer Workshop for College Teachers in China to collaborate withe Chinese Universities to promote intercultural competence, critical and creative thinking and development if interactive classrooms.
 To learn more about SWCT in China click here.